Select a language

 What is business process management?

-Business process management (BPM) is the practice of modeling, analyzing, and optimizing end-to-end business processes to help meet your strategic business goals.
+Business process management (BPM) is the practice of modeling, analyzing, and optimizing end-to-end business processes to help meet your strategic business goals, such as the improvement of your customer experience framework.
 BPM methodology can be applied to tasks and processes that are often repeated, ongoing, or predictable.

 A business process is a set of activities that help a business reach a specific goal.
 Using BPM, you can evaluate your business processes to find ways to improve efficiency, and reduce costs and errors.

 BPM is a continuous process that leads to improvement over time.
 With BPM, you can eliminate ad hoc workflow management practices and optimize business operations in order to deliver better products and services to your customers.

 - Design and analyze: As a first step, you’ll need to analyze the process as it currently exists.
 Consider what works or where problems exist, as well as how it relates to other tasks or processes.